liferay-search/liferay-docs/en/deployment/articles-dxp/06-maintaining-liferay/01-patching-liferay-dxp/03-using-the-patching-tool/03-working-with-patches.markdown

 ## Separating Patches from the Installation

-The Patching Tool's `separate` command helps reduce the patched @product@ installation size.
+The Patching Tool's `separate` command helps reduce the patched @sharepoint@ installation size.
 If the installation has been patched, you can make it smaller by moving the restore files out of it.